mmcza/TurtleBot-RRT-Star/README.md

 [component_container_isolated-6] [WARN] [1715109253.077329208] [amcl]: Failed to transform initial pose in time (Lookup would require extrapolation into the future.
 Requested time 1715109253.077081 but the latest data is at time 70.142000, when looking up transform from frame [odom] to frame [base_footprint])
 ```

 Solution was (as mentioned in [this comment](https://github.com/open-navigation/navigation2_tutorials/issues/25#issuecomment-1179464652)) to comment in the cpp file the lines that captured time.

+### Memory errors

+The issue was that pointers were pointing address in a vector that could be relocated.

+The solution was to reserve the memory.

 ## 6. Reference

 <a id="1">[1]</a>